 Externship and clinical facilities may require the school to follow drug-screening requirements, including unannounced screening prior to working with patients.
 Concorde reserves the right to conduct random drug screening at any time throughout the program.
 Drug Screening results are confidential, and are evaluated on a pass/fail basis.
 Students failing the screening will immediately be withdrawn from the school.
-A student may request a retest at his or her own expense if s/he believes the screening must consist of an observed urine test within 24 hours at a facility directed by Concorde.
+A student may request a retest at his or her own expense if s/he believes the screening resulted in a false positive.
+The rescreening must consist of an observed urine test within 24 hours at a facility directed by Concorde.
 If the retest is negative the student may remain in school.
 If the results of the retest are diluted, adulterated, and/or substituted reading will be considered "flagged" and will be considered a failed test.